little-fish/gcUnicorn/README.md

 ## Additional notes
 * __Skip premium caches__ - If enabled the tool will simply skip premium caches __earlier__.
 If you are a _basic member_ and disable this option, the tool will try to load cache's details anyway and once it discovers that it can not load the cache (because you are a _basic member_), it skips it.
 (The tool has no idea whether you are a _basic member_ or a _premium_ one.)

-## How to contribute
-Any kind of contribution is welcome.
-If you have any ideas, bug-fxies or improvements, just create a pull request or contact me via email.
-Thank you.

-## Acknowledgment
-Special thanks to [c:geo](https://github.com/cgeo/cgeo) team for inspiring me to create the application.

 ## Release notes
 ##### 2018-11-23: core v2.0.0 & webapp v1.0.3 & android v1.0.0
 * __core__